-In its first year, HuskyADAPT has trained more than 300 students and community members in toy adaptation.
+Now in its second year, HuskyADAPT has trained hundreds of students and community members in toy adaptation.
 Students from across campus regularly participate in the club’s events and meetings.

 “The interdisciplinarity of HuskyADAPT is exciting,” says Goodwin.
 “I can’t think of many project-based student organizations that bring together engineering students with future physical and occupational therapists and educators.”